Wetterprophet/interpart/modules/translator/README.md

 ## Usage

-* run `interop-translate --help` to see ussage information
+* run `interpart-translate --help` to see ussage information